WoodstockCS/Craps/README.md

 Part 2:
 - Do pg 157 number 2.
 This includes updating the `Die` class and also creating a new `DieTest` class with the mentioned `main` method to test it out.
 - Do pg 157 number 3.
 Have the stats engine play your game 10 times, then 100 times, then 1000 times.
-How fast does it take for the stats engine to play your game 10,000 times?
+Check how fast it takes for the stats engine to play your game 10,000 times.

 Part 3:
 - Read pgs 163-166.